ArneBachmann/sos/README.md

 ### Configuration Commands ###
 - `sos config set` sets a boolean flag, a string, or an initial list (semicolon-separated)
 - `sos config unset` removes a boolean flag, a string, or an entire list
-- `sos config add` adds a string entry to a list, and creates it if necessary
+- `sos config add` adds one or more (semicolon-separated) string entry/entries to a list, and creates it if necessary
 - `sos config rm` removes a string entry from a list.
-Must be typed exactly as the entry to remove
+Must be typed exactly as the entry to remove.
+To remove the list, use `sos unset <key>`
 - `sos config show` lists all defined configuration settings, including storage location/type (global, local, default)
 - `sos config show <parameter>` show only one configuration item
 - `sos config show flags|texts|lists` show supported settings per type